 - Garlic should be planted in well drained, rich soil, a few weeks before your first frost date and the ground freezes.
 My first frost date ranges from the last two weeks of October to November 1st.
 If you do like I did and order it too early, (because I couldn’t find any in the nurseries here, and was told they did not know whether they would get any), you don’t want to store in the refrigerator, or it will start sprouting.
 My garlic is downstairs in my basement office which stays cool, and I run a dehumidifier.
 Optimum storage 60-70 degrees, low humidity.

 - Amend the soil with plenty of compost prior to planting.
 It will help with drainage, and is a good source of your initial fertilizer.
+Garlic is a heavy feeder, so incorporating a well balanced fertilizer into the soil prior to planting is beneficial.
+Careful with high nitrogen fertilizer or you will get lots of top growth and small bulbs.

 - Dig a hole 3-4 inches deep in soil that has been loosened to 8 inches.
 My raised bed is 16 inches deep.
 Place the clove flat side down, pointy side up.
 Plant 6-8 inches apart.
 Mulch with straw or leaves.
 Using a garden tool called a “dibbler” makes it easier to plant your garlic at the right level.